 …not long after this happened:

 It’s fish-in-a-barrel easy to mock the K-cars; just ask Tim.
 But they really were quite a sensation when they came out, protuberant 5-mph bumpers and all.
-Advertisements played on themes of jubilant-throngs-fill-streets (and rode the coattails of Reagan’s morning-in-America schtick), and some of the trade-in fodder shown is risible, but the excitement was quite real; the last new small family car range so successfully, so transformatively, so seismically launched by Chrysler—or, arguably, any other American automaker—had been the 1960 Valiant.
+Advertisements played on themes of jubilant-throngs-fill-streets (and served as what might diplomatically be called “inspiration” for Reagan’s 1984 morning-in-America schtick), and some of the trade-in fodder shown is risible, but the excitement was quite real; the last new small family car range so successfully, so transformatively, so seismically launched by Chrysler—or, arguably, any other American automaker—had been the 1960 Valiant.

 For better and worse, the K-car became an enduring North American cultural touchstone, right up (and down) there with the likes of Kraft Macaroni and Cheese.
 Some years after the K-cars per se had given way to their various begats, Barenaked Ladies (from Canada, where we call it Kraft Dinner and the first few years of K-cars were configured to run on leaded gasoline) lovingingly namechecked them.
 But they were what they were: inexpensive, basic, one might justifiably say disposable cars.
 Pretty good ones, especially compared to their competition from GM and Ford, but disposable cars nonetheless.
 And that’s what happened to most of them: used up and thrown away.